 What Is a Crown?

 A crown is a tooth restoration made of zirconia, ceramic, or metal that’s designed to protect healthy tooth structure.
-It re-creates your original tooth shape, covers the underlying portion of your tooth, and helps prevent that part from breaking.
+It re-creates your original tooth shape and covers the underlying portion of your tooth, helping to prevent that part from breaking.
 With proper care, a dental crown will provide a long-lasting solution to a broken, fractured, or decayed tooth.

 Why Do You Need One?

-When we diagnose a crown to restore a tooth rather than a filling, it’s because we know a filling will not work.
+When we diagnose a crown rather than a filling to restore a tooth, it’s because we know a filling will not work.
 A filling isn’t meant to re-create large portions of a tooth.
 Crowns strengthen and repair your tooth’s structure, even improving its color, shape, and alignment.

 We typically recommend a crown for these dental conditions:

-- Crack or multiple cracks visible in your tooth
+Crack or multiple cracks are visible in your tooth

 A root canal, while solving the problem of infection and pain, leaves your tooth brittle.
 Once the inflamed roots have been removed, the tooth itself is no longer vital and becomes brittle and prone to breaking and needs to be protected with a crown.

-Placing a crown typically requires only two visits to our office.
+Placing a crown typically requires two visits to our office.

 First Visit: Crown Prep

-- We take an initial impression of your tooth’s shape and size to use for making a temporary crown (which is used to protect your tooth and maintain the surrounding gum tissue).
+We take an initial impression of your tooth’s shape and size to use for making a temporary crown (which is used to protect your tooth and maintain the surrounding gum tissue).

-- We then use the initial impression we took to make a temporary crown that will protect your tooth until your permanent crown is ready.
+We then use the first impression we made to make a temporary crown that will protect your tooth until your permanent crown is ready.